Getting sass? Sign up for a 'Results' class and relax!!

 With regret, private lessons and phone consultations for serious behavioral issues are not available at this time.

-Equipment: Questions?
-Please ask at the first class.
+Questions?
+Please ask after discussion at the first class.

 A roll of paper towels and plastic bags for cleanup.

-A towel size appropriate for your puppy in a plastic or ? bag to use on wet days for drying your pet's paws before entering class.
+A towel size appropriate for your pet to use on wet days for drying your pet's paws before entering class.
+Also for drying your pet after class before entering your vehicle if desired.

 NOT ALLOWED: For the safety and comfort of you and your pet: No chain leashes, choke collars, head halters, (un)gentle leaders, retractable leashes.
 These items are not allowed to be used on the training grounds and are not suggested for home use!